-Jewish Family Journeys is a pilot program that provides an alternative to Jewish education for families with children in grades K-2.
+Jewish Family Journeys is program that provides an alternative to Jewish education for families with children in Kindergarten.
 The program was started in September 2010 in response to the needs of many of our younger Temple families.
 Jewish Family Journeys takes us beyond the typical synagogue based family education programming and provides a unique learning and social experience for those involved.

 JFJ families create a small community within the larger temple community that studies, celebrates holidays and socializes together.
 Participating families help design the curriculum and any supplementary programming that is done.
 Last, Jewish Family Journeys takes place during regular religious school hours which enables families to participate while their other children are in also in class.

-A family-based alternative to religious education for families with children in Kindergarten to grade 2.
+A family-based alternative to religious education for families with children in Kindergarten.

 “A Trip through the Jewish Year” focusing on the history, meaning, traditions, customs, communal and home observances of the Jewish holidays and holy days.

 When does the program meet?
-Sunday mornings from 10:30 a.m. – 1:00 p.m. which includes family tefillah with the school community followed by specially designed classes, projects and programs from September, 2011 through May 2012.
+Sunday mornings from 10:30 a.m. – 1:00 p.m. which includes Family Tefillah with the school community followed by specially designed classes, projects and programs from September through May.

 How often do classes meet?
 There will be 2 sessions per month for parents and children with optional classes for children on other Sundays.

 Who are the teachers?
-Cantor Meredith Greenberg, Morah Pearl Bernstein and other skilled educators.
+Cantor Meredith Greenberg, Rabbi Marc Katz, Rabbi Ari Perten, Morah Debbie Winter and other skilled educators.
 Experiential learning programs will be supervised by Iris Schwartz, Director of Education.

 Is there a cost to participate?
 Regular religious school tuition will be charged for each child.
 There is no tuition for adults.
 Fees for trips or other special programs are additional.